Auctions vs. Direct Negotiations: Maximising Your Property Sale Proceeds

 Is an auction always better for achieving a high price?

 Not necessarily.
-Auctions can achieve top prices with high demand and for special items.
-However, in cases of low demand or for standard properties, direct negotiation with a good strategy and support from an agent can also deliver very good results or even be better.
+Auctions can achieve top prices when there is high demand and for special items.
+With low demand or for standard properties, a direct negotiation with a good strategy and support from an estate agent can also deliver very good results or even be better.

 What documents do I need for a bidding process?

-For a bidding process, you essentially need the same documents as for a normal sale: a compelling property brochure, floor plans, energy certificate, land register excerpt, and other object-specific documents.
-An agent can assist in compiling these.
+For a bidding process, you essentially need the same documents as for a regular sale: an informative brochure, floor plans, energy performance certificate, land register extract, and other property-specific documents.
+An estate agent can help with the compilation.

-Can I, as a seller, also sell to a bidder who has not made the highest offer in a bidding process?
+Can I, as a seller, also sell to a bidder who has not submitted the highest bid during the bidding process?

-Yes, since the bidding process is not binding for the seller, you can accept a lower offer if, for example, you find the buyer's concept more appealing or other conditions are more advantageous.
+Yes, since the bidding process is not binding for the seller, you can accept a lower offer if, for example, you prefer the buyer's concept or other conditions are more advantageous.

 How does Auctoa help me decide between auction and direct negotiation?

-Auctoa offers AI-powered real estate valuations and analyses.
-These data-driven insights help you accurately assess the current market value of your property and understand the potential outcomes of different sales strategies.
+Auctoa offers AI-driven real estate valuations and analyses.
+These data-driven insights help you accurately assess the current market value of your property and understand the potential outcomes of various sales strategies.
 Our ImmoGPT can also answer your specific questions and support you in decision-making.

-What role does transparency play in the various procedures?
+What role does transparency play in the different processes?

-Genuine real estate auctions offer high transparency as the bidding process is open and the award is made publicly.
-In bidding processes, transparency can vary depending on how the seller or agent designs it.
-Direct negotiations are naturally less transparent for other interested parties, as they are conducted individually.
+Real estate auctions offer high transparency as the bidding process is open and the award is made publicly.
+In bidding procedures, the level of transparency can vary depending on how the seller or agent organizes it.
+Direct negotiations are inherently less transparent to other interested parties, as they are conducted individually.

-What happens if the reserve price is not reached at an auction?
+What happens if the reserve price in an auction is not met?

-If the set reserve price is not reached at a real estate auction, no sale occurs.
+If the set minimum bid is not reached at a real estate auction, no sale will take place.
 The owner can then offer the property again at a later date or choose another sales strategy.

 Subscribe to our newsletter